Disclaimer: This site uses affiliate links. Learn More.

 Drop 8 vs. Drop 10

 If the only thing that changes between the drop 8 and drop 10 for any given model is the swing weight, then the only thing that will determine which one hits the ball harder is the player’s relative swing speed.
 If the added weight decreases the swing speed, then it’s possible a drop 10 would do better.
-If swing speed stays the same, a drop 8 will do better.
+If the swing speed stays the same, a drop 8 will do better.

 If a drop 8 or drop 10 is the right choice for your player is an empirical question.
-That is, we can’t answer it here because it asks for data that we don’t have access to—only you do.
+That is, we can’t answer it here because it asks for data we don’t have access to—only you do.
 The only trick would be to test it on your player.